-Below are 5 tips around writing and sending the perfect rate increase letter for your pet sitting, dog walking, dog training, doggy day care or pet grooming clients:
+Below are 5 tips for writing and sending the perfect rate increase email for your pet sitting and dog walking clients:

-1) Composing a rate increase letter: above all, keep it simple.
-Do not apologize in any way, shape or form about raising your rates.
-Here’s a sample of the rate increase letter that I sent out to my own pet sitting and dog walking clients year after year (and hundreds of pet business owners have used this template so it’s a proven letter with very little ‘pushback’ from clients):
+1) Keep it short and simple when composing a rate increase email.
+Also, do not apologize about raising your rates.
+Here’s a sample of the rate increase email I sent out to my own pet sitting and dog walking clients year after year (and thousands of pet business owners have used this template so it’s a proven letter with very little ‘pushback’ from clients):

-Dear Wonderful Dog Walking Clients (or Pet Sitting Clients),
+Dear Wonderful Dog Walking Clients (or Pet Sitting Clients or your client’s name),

-It’s been such a pleasure to work with you and your pets this year.
-Thanks so much for the opportunity of letting us care for your pets.
+It’s been a pleasure to work with you and your pets this year.
+Thanks so much for the opportunity of letting us care for them!

-Due to the rising cost of doing business we will be raising our rates slightly.
-Starting on (date a month away from date you send letter), our rates will go up $2/per walk and $2/per pet sitting visit.
+Due to the rising cost of doing business we will be raising our rates starting on (choose a date a month from date you send email), our rates will go up $2/per walk and $2/per pet sitting visit.
 Our overnight sitting rates will go up $5/per night.

 As always, we are committed to providing you with excellent pet care service and we look forward to doing that for you this year.